SpareBank1/sb1-personal-client-python-tutorial/README.md

 ## Register your application

-Now you need to [log in](https://developer.sparebank1.no/#/login) to the developer portal to register your application for access,
+Now you need to [log in](https://developer.sparebank1.no/#/login) to the developer portal to register your application for access

 The name of the application is not important, I just called it "Python tutorial".
 The redirect URL must be the URL to your script.
 If you followed my instructions so far, it should be http://localhost:8000/cgi-bin/tutorial.py